Sapar-hub/VeSp/README.md

 ### Infrastructure
 - **Docker**: For containerization of the application services.
 - **Docker Compose**: For defining and running multi-container Docker applications.
+- **GitHub Actions**: Implemented for Continuous Integration (CI) to automate testing and linting on every push.

 ## Getting Started